Conductor: Jiří Štrunc

 Just like Březina’s first highly acclaimed opera, Tomorrow There Will Be…, the documentary chamber opera Toufar too is based on period printed, audio and visual documents.
 The lead roles will be portrayed by Soňa Červená, Jan Mikušek and Vladimír Javorský.

-Duration of the performance: 1 hour, no intermission
+Approximate running time: 1 hour, no intermission